-Open banking services in Turkey are expected to become fully functional in the near future with the enactment of secondary legislation by the BRS Board and the Central Bank.
+Open banking services in Turkey are expected to become fully functional soon with the enactment of secondary legislation by the BRS Board and Central Bank.
 The BRS Board is expected to determine which services may be provided as open banking services, and the procedures and principles of open banking services within the scope of banking as explained in 13.1 Regulation of Open Banking.
 The Central Bank, on the other hand, is expected to regulate procedures and principles regarding data transfer between the service providers for open banking services.
-Also, as mandatory account access is compulsory in order for the open banking system to operate functionally, several legislative amendments to this effect are awaited in line with PSD2.
+Also, as mandatory account access is compulsory in order for the open banking system to operate functionally, several amendments to this effect are awaited under the law in line with PSD2.

-In addition, the definition under the DP Law is expected to be amended in line with the EU General Data Protection Regulation in due course, in which case, data subjects' rights such as data mobility, and new concepts such as joint data controllers, may be applicable to open banking applications.
+In addition, the definition under the DP Law is expected to be amended in line with the GDPR in due course, in which case, data subjects' rights such as data mobility, and new concepts such as joint data controllers, may be applicable to open banking applications.